evaristoc/fCC_R3/README.md

 The project mission is to offer users, in principle new developers, a curated list of relevant resources to learn programming.

+This project is a Proof of Concept.

-The sources of the resources (`platforms`) are the fCC social media chatrooms.
-Different data from the platforms are extracted either from fCC chatrooms or the platform itself.
+The resources (`platforms`) are relevant urls about websites as commented by fCC social media users.
+The main sources from where the data is being currently extracted are fCC chatrooms.
+Specific information about each platform is extracted either from fCC chatrooms, the platform itself or other sources when required.
 The platforms also receive a `category` that allows to distinguish the platform's main mission.

 Data about platforms is presented in a searchable list format ordered according to its relevance when compared to the different `subjects` or topics of the fCC curriculum as in the current beta version of the fCC website (https://beta.freecodecamp.com/en/map).